PoisotLab/ms_network_prediction/manuscript.md

 # A Roadmap Toward Prediction of Ecological Networks across Space and Time

 Below we focus on and discuss integrating what we envisage to be the conceptual and methodological pathway towards better conceptualization and prediction of ecological networks (@fig:conceptual).
-Below we provide a primer on predictive network ecology, with particular focus on using machine learning approaches in the modeling process, in order to provide a path forward toward building models to predict ecological networks and interactions and to better understanding the relationship between species interactions and network structure.
+Below we provide a primer on predictive network ecology, with particular focus on using machine learning approaches in the modelling process, in order to provide a path forward toward building models to predict ecological networks and interactions and to better understanding the relationship between species interactions and network structure.

 ![A conceptual roadmap highlighting key areas for the prediction of ecological networks.
 Starting with the input of data from multiple sources, followed by a modelling framework for ecological networks and the landscape, which are then ultimately combined to allow for the prediction of spatially explicit networks.](figures/conceptual.png){#fig:conceptual}